Central serous chorioretinopathy: Topical treatment

 Though no topical treatment has been proven to be effective in the treatment of CSR.
 Some doctors have attempted to use nonsteroidal topical medications to reduce the subretinal fluid associated with CSR.
-The nonsteroidal topical medications that are sometimes used to treat CSR are, Ketorolac, Diclofenac, or Bromfenac.
+The nonsteroidal topical medications that are sometimes used to treat CSR are, ketorolac, diclofenac, or bromfenac, but the level of evidence to support their use is limited.

 Lifestyle changes

-People who have irregular sleep patterns, type A personalities, sleep apnea, or systemic hypertension are more susceptible to CSR, as stated in Medscape.
-"The pathogenesis here is thought to be elevated circulating cortisol and epinephrine, which affect the autoregulation of the choroidal circulation."
-With management of these lifestyle patterns and associated cortisol and epinephrine levels, it has been shown that the fluid associated with CSR can spontaneously resolve.
-Melatonin has been shown to help regulate sleep in people who have irregular sleep patterns (such as 3rd shift workers, or overnight employees), in turn, better regulating cortisol and epinephrine levels to manage CSR.
+People who have irregular sleep patterns, type A personalities, sleep apnea, or systemic hypertension have been described to be more susceptible to CSR, although the level of evidence to support lifestyle interventions such as stress reduction is limited.

-A Cochrane review seeking to compare the effectiveness of various treatment for CSR found low quality evidence that half-dose PDT treatment resulted in improved visual acuity and less recurrence of CSR in patients with acute CSR, compared to patients in the control group.
-The review also found benefits in micropulse laser treatments, where patients with acute and chronic CSR had improved visual acuity compared to control patients.

 Prognosis

 The prognosis for CSR is generally excellent.
 While immediate vision loss may be as poor as 20/200 in the affected eye, clinically, over 90% of patients regain 20/25 vision or better within 45 days.
 Once the fluid has resolved, either spontaneously or through treatment, distortion is reduced and visual acuity improves as the eye heals.
 However, some visual abnormalities can remain even where visual acuity is measured at 20/20.
 This includes localized reductions in light sensitivity as assessed by visual field testing (microperimetry).
-Lasting problems include decreased night vision, reduced color discrimination, and localized distortion caused by scarring of the sub-retinal layers.

-Complications include subretinal neovascularization and pigment epithelial detachment.
+Lasting problems include decreased night vision, reduced color discrimination, and localized distortion caused by scarring of the sub-retinal layers.Complications include subretinal neovascularization and pigment epithelial detachment.

 The disease can re-occur causing progressive vision loss.
 There is also a chronic form, titled as type II central serous retinopathy, which occurs in approximately 5% of cases.
 This exhibits diffuse rather than localized abnormality of the pigment epithelium, producing a persistent subretinal fluid.
 The serous fluid in these cases tends to be shallow rather than dome shaped.
 The prognosis for this condition is less favorable and continued clinical consultation is advised.